abilian/nua/doc/src/dev/configuration.md

 ### List of `volume` directive

 It is possible to declare storage spaces of different types.
 By default, the "volume" type is a space managed locally by the Docker server.
 Other volume types are available (`bind` for manually managed local providers, `tmpfs`, or any remote provider type which has a driver for Docker.
-The value of the `prefix` tag will be appended with the instance name (name of the domain served) to give the instance a unique volume name.
+The value of the `name` tag will be prefixed by the label name of the instance to give the instance a unique volume name.

 ```toml
 [[volume]]